error

-Beaming is a free, open source, browser-based puzzle game that involves directing beams through a hexagonal grid.
-The rules and solution for each puzzle can be inferred by interaction and visual cues.
-Both desktop and mobile devices are supported.
+Beaming is an open source, browser-based puzzle game that involves directing beams through a hexagonal grid.
+The rules and solutions for each puzzle can be inferred by interaction and visual cues.
+If you'd prefer a little more guidance before you get started, you can expand the sections below for more information.

-The core gameplay involves selecting a hexagonal tile and interacting with the toolbar at the bottom of the screen that contains actions that can be used to manipulate items in the puzzle.
-The solution for each puzzle varies.
-The requirements for solving a puzzle will be displayed in the upper right corner of the screen.
+The core gameplay involves selecting a hexagonal tile and interacting with the toolbar at the bottom of the screen that contains actions that can be used to manipulate items in the puzzle, the goal being to figure out the solution for the puzzle.
+When you have successfully solved a puzzle, you will see a message indicating as much, as well as a puzzle overlay indicating the tiles that were part of your solution.

 The actions shown in the toolbar at the bottom of the screen are updated based on the currently selected tile.
 Actions which are available to use on any tile will always show up in the toolbar, whereas actions which belong to a specific tile, indicated by the corresponding icon within the tile, will only be available when that tile is currently selected.
 You will notice that some tiles also contain attributes which can change the way a tile behaves.
 Actions which are available generally but cannot be applied in the current situation, for example because no tile is selected, will still be visible in the toolbar but disabled.